tinatlewisl/Tina-Lewis/content/en/home/experience.md

         Responsibilities include:

-        * Supervising a group of 12 TAs
-        * Organized and ran TA training meetings
+        * Supervised a group of 12 TAs, organized and ran TA training meetings
-        * Contributed to writing, reviewing, and editing all course projects
+        * Contributed to writing, reviewing all R, python and SQL course projects
         * Held office hours and led projects grading meetings
         * Contributor and editor of the [DataMine example book](https://thedatamine.github.io/the-examples-book/index.html)